arblane/credits-firebot-setup/README.md

 # Usage

 ## Overlay
-+ This firebotsetup makes use of a scene in OBS
++ This firebotsetup makes use of the Firebot overlay

 ## Requirements for Chat
 + bits - Must cheer at least one bit